 The Town considers all revenues available if they are collected within 90 days after year-end, except for property taxes.
-Ad valorem taxes receivable are not accrued as a revenue because the amount is not susceptible to accrual.
-At June 30, taxes receivable are materially past due and are not considered to be an available resource to finance the operations of the current year.
-Also, as of January 1, 1993, State law altered the procedures for the assessment and collection of property taxes on registered motor vehicles in North Carolina.
-Effective with this change in the law, Onslow County is responsible for billing and collecting the property taxes on registered motor vehicles on behalf of all municipalities and special tax districts in the County, including the Town of North Topsail Beach.
-For motor vehicles registered under the staggered system, property taxes are due the first day of the fourth month after the vehicles are registered.
-The billed taxes are applicable to the fiscal year in which they become due.
-Therefore, the Town's vehicle taxes for vehicles registered in Onslow County from March 2012 through February 2013 apply to the fiscal year ended June 30, 2013.
-Uncollected taxes that were billed during this period are shown as a receivable in these financial statements and are offset by deferred inflows of resources.
+Ad valorem taxes receivable are not accrued as revenue because the amount is not susceptible to accrual.
+At June 30, taxes receivable for property other than motor vehicle are materially past due and are not considered to be an available resource to finance the operations of the current year.
+Also, as of September 1, 2013, State law altered the procedures for the assessment and collection of property taxes on registered motor vehicles in North Carolina.
+Effective with this change in the law, the State of North Carolina is responsible for billing and collecting the property taxes on registered motor vehicles on behalf of all municipalities and special tax districts.
+Property taxes are due when vehicles are registered.
+The billed taxes are applicable to the fiscal year in which they are received.
+Uncollected taxes that were billed in periods prior to September 1, 2013 and for limited registration plates are shown as a receivable in these financial statements and are offset by deferred inflows of resources.